Bucket List for Stargazers and Amateur Astronomers

 7. Saturn's Rings: My modest telescope won't reveal the rings, but I have seen them with a bigger telescope during a local star party.

-8. Five Visible Planets: I have seen all five visible planets without any aid.
+8. Five Visible Planets: I have seen all five visible planets with just my eyes.
 Mercury, Venus, Mars, Jupiter, and Saturn are the five visible planets.

 9. Neptune and Uranus: Both Neptune and Uranus can be seen with a telescope, but only if you know where to look.
 This is a pending one in my list, and it may stay pending for a long time as this does not excite me.

-10. Jupiter's Moons: I have spotted the four bright moons of Jupiter on numerous occasions through my telescope.
+10. Jupiter's Moons: I have spotted the four bright moons of Jupiter several times through my telescope.
 Jupiter and its moons are aligned in a straight line when viewed from Earth.

 11. Seeing Planet Venus in the Daytime: It is possible to spot Venus even when the sun is up.
 I have done this an hour and a half after sunrise or just before sunset.
 A few people claim to have seen it around midday.